mcsparin/Paper/SIP18_Paper.md

 This SIP seeks to modularize abstractions for high-level libraries and DSL creation.
 Modularity will promote a development process in which only the tools that a user needs are available in a given scope.
 2.1 Description
 ----------------
-These are the libraries to be modularized:
+These are the features to be modularized:

 1. postfixOps
 2. reflectiveCalls